ShophyTyagi/Project-CoviBro/README.md

 ### How can technology help?

 Chatbots are perfect for when users are appearing on government website for location based information or generic COVID-19 related information.
 Specially since they cannot wait to talk to real person, this information is crucial to be received right away 24/7.
-They are asking questions like:
-What is the number cases in a specific area
-1.What is the lockdown situation
-1.How long in the shelter-in-place order
-1.Where can I get a test done?
-1.What are the symptoms
-1.How does the virus spread?
-1.When do I need to call 9–1–1?

 ### The idea